chegermiller/elwha-dgs/PointCountPy/README.md

 # Manual Point Count

 ## Description
-This tool is designed to calculate grain size estimates based off an image of grains.
-This program returns a `.xlsx` containing the locations and sizes of each labeled grain in the image.
+This tool is designed to calculate grain size estimates given an image of grains.
+This program returns a `.xlsx` containing the locations and sizes of each labeled grain in the image as well as the average grain size.

 ## Instructions

+### Initial Setup

-### Create Conda Environment
+#### Conda
+It is recommended to use a conda environment to run this program.
+Use the code below to create a conda environment for this program called, `pointcount`

 `conda env create -f pointcount.yml`

+To activate the conda environment:
+`conda activate pointcount`

+#### Images

+Create a folder containing images to gather point count data for

+***Follow the instructions below to run the tool.***

-### Use Point Count
+### Point Count Tool - Initialization
 1. Open the PointCountPy folder
+3. Run DigitalPebbleCountTool: `python DigitalPebbleCountTool.py`
-2. Create a folder of images to obtain grain size data for
+4. In the pop-up, select the folder containing images for grain size analysis
-3. Run DigitalPebbleCountTool
+5. In the next window, select where you would like to save your `.xlsx` file
-4. In the pop-up, answer how many points you would like to label for each image
+6. In the next window, specify how many points you would like to label for each image

-5. Select all images you would like to analyze from the file dialog
-6. Next it will prompt you to name an excel file for output
-7. Instructions for each image:
+### Point Count Tool - Data Gathering
-    a.
-Click the two ends of the scale bar to draw a line and type in the length of the scale bar in mm at the bottom.
+1. Click the two ends of the scale bar to draw a line and type in the length of the scale bar in mm at the bottom.
 Click Submit when done.
     - zoom in/out with scroll wheel
+    - scroll using mouse
     - drawing a new line will override the old drawn line
-    b.
-Click the sizing you would prefer for the image
+2. Click how many frames you would like to split the image into for point collection
+    - Suggested 1 for cobble, 4 for mixed, 16 for smaller grains
-    c.
-For each subimage draw a line for each of the points in the photo.
+3. For each subimage draw a line for each of the points in the photo.
     - The current grain to label will be colored yellow
     - Pressing delete will undo and pressing enter will submit the subimage
-8. Once the program finished, a `.xlsx` file is created containing the location and sizes of each labeled grain
+9. Once the program finished, a `.xlsx` file is created containing the location and sizes of each labeled grain

 ## Next steps / Improvements
 - Handling Errors